 You can visit the current articles page here.

-For articles from January-June 2018, please visit this archive.
+For articles from January-September 2018, please visit this archive.

 For articles from 2017, please click on this link to our 2017 Media Archive.

 Accusations that the leading ‘left-wing’ US politician Bernie Sanders tried to ship radioactive waste from his prosperous neighbourhood to a poor Latino community in Texas are the subject of an analysis by a fact-checking/myth-busting website.